Joecontrair/Joecontrair.github.io/Personal/Pages/MoreHWProofs.md

 So I realize that I made some mistakes when uploading all of this, I guess I messed up the synatx or something, so if anyone actually reads through this I apologize for this mistakes!
 Also still haven't gotten the grade back so if ya see the mistakes feel free to reach out and let me know!

 # Start
 So These are a couple proofs we did for a homework the other day.
-A couple of them were rough and I just oculdn't grasp what to do for a while, so I'm still not sure if I got them or not haha but I guess we'll see when I get the grades back.
+A couple of them were rough and I just couldn't grasp what to do for a while, so I'm still not sure if I got them or not haha but I guess we'll see when I get the grades back.

 # Without my answers
 Prove that if x is an odd integer, then $x^3$ is odd.